 When you get a job, prepare.
-When you receive an assignment as a temp, the agency will provide you with information as to whom to report, dress code, hours, wages, and a description of the duties and duration of the job.
-You might also need to do a second interview with the company.
+When you receive an assignment as a temp, the agency will provide you with information about where to report, dress code, hours, wages, and a description of the duties and duration of the job.
+You also might need to do a second interview with the company.
 If you don’t receive all of this information, ask the temp agency.

 A Temporary Staffing Firm Finds Workers for Assignments: These jobs can be short- or long-term.
 Some temp jobs may even become permanent.

 Temp Jobs Include a Variety of Options: You’re likely to find temp positions in administrative jobs, industrial work, professional-managerial jobs, healthcare, and tech.